MARS-Group-HAW/esida-db/README.md

 ## Usage

+### Access data

+Two means of data access are provided.
+Once on each shape all loaded parameter data associated with the shape can be downloaded as CSV file.
+For each parameter a download containing all shapes for this parameter is provided as well.
+Those downloads can be accessed via the web frontend.

+Also a simple REST like API is provided to query the shape and parameter data programmatically.
+See the Jupyter notebook `notebooks/ESIDA DB Demo.ipynb` for further explanation and usage examples of the API.

+Data quality metrics can be extracted as well with the API, for this see the notebook `notebooks/ESIDA DB Data Quality.ipynb`.
+In this case it is recommended to use the system locally since the queries for spatial data quality can be quite long-running, and it might not be possible to query them from a remote host.

 ### Extract data for MARS ABM

 After ingesting data you can create the MARS ABM box for an arbitrary region inside the area of the imported data.